Ceasar/Encyclopedia/src/Plato_Protagoras.rst

 coward.
 Then, the ignorance of what is and is not is cowardice.
 Courage is the opposite of cowardice.
 Then the wisdom which knows what are and are not dangers is opposed to the ignorance of them.

+.. todo: Plato credits him with having invented the role of the professional
+.. sophist. - Wikipedia